The Best Criminal Defense Lawyers

 1. What do I do if I’m arrested?

 If you were arrested on the day you allegedly committed a crime, then most likely you will be taken to the jail and processed.
 This usually includes the police taking some general information from you, as well as photographing and fingerprinting you.
 Depending on the crime, you may be detained in jail with or without a bond being set.
 You may be released upon paying a bond, or by promising to appear at a later date (called a personal recognizance bond).
+You should hire the best criminal defense lawyers you can find.
+Triton Legal PLC will fight for your rights.

 2. What is a bond?